 In March 2005, the Company entered into a loan and security agreement with another lender.
 Under this agreement the Company borrowed \$13,000,000 during 2005 for general corporate purposes.
 This loan is secured by the Company's assets except for intellectual property; however, the security interest does include proceeds from sales of the intellectual property.
 The loan was originally scheduled to be repaid by 2009; however, the agreement was amended in August 2006 to extend the final repayment date to February 1, 2010.
 The agreement carried a variable interest rate of prime plus 2.5% through March 2006.
 Thereafter, the agreement carried a fixed interest rate of 10.0% through July 2006 and a fixed interest rate of 9.75% following the amendment to the agreement in August 2006.
 In August 2006, the Company began making monthly payments in the amount of \$310,000 for principal and interest under the agreement.
 The agreement also requires payment of fees in March 2009 in the amount of \$1,612,500.
 The fees are accreted as interest expense over the term of the loan.
 The agreement restricts the Company's ability to pay dividends.
 The Company is subject to a prepayment fee in the amount of 1% of the outstanding principal amount being prepaid if paid during 2008 or 2009.
 In connection with the execution of this loan and security agreement, the Company issued a warrant to purchase 185,714 shares of Series D convertible preferred stock at \$2.80 per share (see Note 8) which was recorded on the consolidated balance sheet at fair value of \$54,000 as a debt discount.
-In connection with the final draw down of this loan, the Company issued another warrant to purchase 185,714 shares of Series D convertible preferred stock at \$2.80 per share (see Note 8) which was recorded on the consolidated balance sheet at fair value of \$50,000 as a debt discount.
 The debt discounts are amortized to interest expense over the life of the agreement.
-As of December 31, 2006, December 29, 2007 and March 29, 2008, the outstanding principal balance of t

-In February 2008, the Company amended this loan and security agreement to provide the Company with an additional credit line in the amount of \$10,000,000 that the Company can draw upon until July 1, 2008 for general corporate purposes.
+In February 2008, the Company amended this loan and security agreement to provide the Company with an additional credit line in the amount of \$10,000,000 that the Company could draw upon until July 1, 2008 for general corporate purposes.
 In connection with the amendment of this loan and security agreement, the Company issued a warrant to purchase 100,000 shares of Series E convertible preferred stock at \$4.00 per share (see Note 8).
-The warrant was recorded on the consolidated balance sheet as a deferred charge at a fair value of \$111,000 and will be amortized to interest expense over the period of the availability of the funds.
-As of March 29, 2008, the Company had not utilized any of this facility.
-If the Company does borrow from this credit line, the borrowing will bear interest at 11.5% per annum and will be repaid in installments through June 2011.
-In addition, the Company could be required to issue additional warrants to purchase up to 200,000 shares of Series E convertible preferred stock at \$4.00 per share depending on the amounts of draws on the facility, if any.
+The warrant was recorded on the consolidated balance sheet as a deferred charge at a fair value of \$111,000 and was amortized to interest expense over the period of the availability of the funds.
+In June 2008, the Company drew down the \$10,000,000 available.
+The loan will bear interest at 11.5% per annum.
+Interest only payments will be made monthly through the remainder of 2008 with monthly payments of principal and interest in the amount of \$369,000, beginning in January 2009, to be made through June 2011.
+The agreement also requires a final payment in the amount of \$650,000 in June 2011.
+In addition, the Company issued to the lender additional warrants to purchase up to 200,000 shares of Series E convertible preferred stock at \$4.00 per share in accordance with the terms of the agreement which was recorded on the consolidated balance sheet at fair value of \$373,000 as a debt discount.
+As of December 31, 2006, December 29, 2007 and June 28, 2008, the outstanding principal balance of these loans was \$10,570,000, \$8,232,000 and \$16,558,000, respectively, net of the unamortized debt discounts of \$58,000, \$31,000 and \$391,000, respectively.